kuremichi/jasper/README.md

 # 1. Description
-  ## Jasper Workflow Engine
+  ## Jasper Rule Engine
+  Are you building an application that contains a lot of validation rules ?
   Are you building an application that contains a lot of business workflow process ?

-  Are you building an application that contains a lot of validation rules ?
-  Here comes Jasper workflow engine.
+  Here comes Jasper Rule Engine.

 # 2. Quickstart
       To get started